smartive/graphql-magic/docs/docs/7-graphql-client.md

 ### Client side

-On the client, you'd need to set up a graphql endpoint and then query it like any other graphql api, such as with [`@apollo/client`](https://www.apollographql.com/docs/react/get-started).
+On the client, you'd need to set up a GraphQL endpoint and then query it like any other GraphQL API, such as with [`@apollo/client`](https://www.apollographql.com/docs/react/get-started).

 ```tsx
 import { GetMeQuery, GetPostsQuery } from "@/generated/client";